 Now, three years after running away, Isabella was finally getting married, too, Nick.
 Mother could not be more excited and to have been asked to assist with the wedding preparations.
 It was as though Isabella could do no wrong, despite her running away and nearly causing her mother to have a heart attack, not to mention the sleepless nights that followed, month after month, without a single word.

-‘O’ well, she sighed; what was the point in going over the past?
-She was merely feeling sorry for herself.
-Anna stood up and grabbed her book from the top of the pine chest of drawers.
+‘O’ well, she sighed; theres no point in going over the past and stood up.
 The crux of which she was adamant was that she would most definitely not be entertaining Paul Rose.

 “Oh, where art thou tentative heart of whom I seek?”